goutamkushwah/Project-loop/readme.md

 Project LOOP is a corporate-grade, AI-powered Customer Feedback Intelligence Platform built as part of the **Zidio Development Internship — Web Development Track**.
 It helps businesses collect, organize, analyze, and understand customer feedback from multiple sources in one centralized dashboard.

-Instead of manually reading hundreds of customer reviews, support tickets, survey responses, and feedback comments, Project LOOP uses Artificial Intelligence (powered by the Anthropic Claude API) to automatically classify sentiment, cluster feedback into themes, detect emerging trends, answer plain-English questions grounded in real data, and generate boardroom-ready reports.
+Instead of manually reading hundreds of customer reviews, support tickets, survey responses, and feedback comments, Project LOOP uses Artificial Intelligence (powered by the Google Gemini API) to automatically classify sentiment, cluster feedback into themes, detect emerging trends, answer plain-English questions grounded in real data, and generate boardroom-ready reports.

 The platform is built as a secure **multi-tenant SaaS application**, meaning multiple organizations ("workspaces") can use the same platform independently while their data stays completely isolated from one another — the same architecture pattern used by real products like Enterpret, Dovetail, and Productboard Insights.